NeXt-UI/next-tutorials/README.md

 To jump into learning you are required to know JavaScript (along with JSON) and HTML.
 Basic knowledge or understanding of CSS, SVG and Object Oriented Programming may be of use.

+We highly recommend using NeXt UI with [AngularJS](http://angularjs.org).

 ## Tutorial Contents
 1. [Introduction](/tutorials/tutorial-001.md)